ashishrshukla/ashishrshukla/README.md

  Hi, I'm Ashish Shukla !

 - 🔭 I’m currently working as Data Analyst.
-- 🌱 I’m currently learning the Data Science and Engineering from great Lakes Institute of Management.
+- 🌱 I’m currently learning the PGP in Data Science and Engineering from Great Lakes Institute of Management.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about the DBMS, PYTHON, MACHINE LEARNING and related stuff.
-- 📫 How to reach me: LinkedIn - @https://www.linkedin.com/in/ashishrshukla/
+- 📫 How to reach me: [LinkedIn - 	@ashishrshukla](https://www.linkedin.com/in/ashishrshukla/)